ese5180/iot-venture-f25-gatorade/README.md

 Similarly, outside of the course context, it may make more sense to use a wired communication protocol for the node network.
 A simple CAN bus or a custom low wire protocol could be fairly simple added in hardware, only requiring a small amount of additional harnessing effort during setup, and be lower power and more reliable than the bluetooth approach currently used.
 A gateway would still be connected to aggregate and forward data to the internet, but this could be either wifi or wired internet.

+The dashboard could also be hosted from a client's local server as well, if they perfer their data not leave their facilities over the public network.

 ### (3.14.6) Images of your final product hardware implementation

 ### (3.14.7) An exactly 400x400 pixel .jpg image that captures your project (used for the course website)